hsotoparada/DeepPhasePick/README.md

 The optional parameter `save_plots = True` (default is `True`) will save figures of individual predicted phase onsets to `opath/*/pick_plots`.
 These figures are similar to the subplots in Figure 3 (Soto, H., & Schurr, B., 2021).

+The optional parameter `save_picks = True` (default is `False`) will save a dictionary containing relevant information on preliminary and refined phase picks to `opath/*/pick_stats`.

 The optional parameter `save_stats = True` (default is `True`) will save statistics of predicted phase onsets to the file `opath/*/pick_stats/pick_stats`.
 If `run_mcd=False`, the file will contain the following 4 columns:

 `station, phase (P or S), pick number, detection probability, tons (preliminary; UTC)`

-If `run_mcd=True`, the file will contain the previous columns and following additional columns with the results from the MCD iterations:
+If `run_mcd=True`, the file will contain the previous columns plus the following additional columns with the results from the MCD iterations:

 `tons (refined; UTC), tons (preliminary; within picking window), tons (refined; within picking window), tons_err (before onset), tons_err (after onset), pick class, pb, pb_std`

-The optional parameter `save_picks = True` (default is `False`) will save a dictionary containing relevant information on preliminary and refined phase picks to `opath/*/pick_stats`.

 ### 4. Plotting predicted P and S phases